jan-kasi/school-notes/notes/01 Being and Nothingness.md

   - The human, as the being which brings nothingness into the world, must be its own nothingness.
   - What must the human be in its being such that through it nothingness comes into being?
     - Man must be free.
-- The lived experience of freedom implies a nothingness, it is experienced as its nihilation of the self’s past being.
+- The lived experience of nothingness implies a freedom, it is experienced as its nihilation of the self’s past being.

 - Anxiety reveals freedom as the possible destroyer of the self’s present and future of what it is.